sixTheDave/LWHP2/README.md

-Linux and Windows Hardening Points
+Ubuntu Hardening Points

 Hardening guides can never be complete as every system needs a different configuration.
 Consideration it when using these documents and take the points written in this repository as guidelines.
+Make sure to contemplate your threat model before you spend extraordinary resources on meaningless defense.

-We will provide compelte guides for desktop/laptop hardening.
+Guides provided for desktop/laptop hardening.